-View Vacancy -- Specialist Youth Worker (Gang Worker)
+View Vacancy -- Specialist Youth Worker

-The service is underpinned by psychological principles, and plays a vital role in working holistically with some of the most marginalised young men in Haringey to support them to access support around holistic well-being needs (including education, employment and training, emotional well-being, access to services and managing risks to offending).
+The service is underpinned by psychological principles and plays a vital role in working holistically with some of the most marginalised young men in Haringey to assist them to access support around holistic well-being needs (including education, employment and training, emotional well-being, access to services and managing risks to offending).

-You will also work closely with young men to co-produce activities and events at the project to engage a network of young men, always, making sure that young people’s voices are heard, and positively influencing your practice.
+You will also work closely with young men to co-produce activities and events at the project to engage a network of young men.
+Always ensuring that young people’s voices are heard, and positively influencing your practice.
 The role will include liaising effectively and efficiently with both internal and external partners to ensure young peoples’ well-being needs are met.

 You will also be expected to support the project team with delivering presentations to internal and external stakeholders to share and disseminate the work of this innovative service.